“Modern recruiters make the company’s talents brand come to life through the candidate’s experience and interactions with them.”

 List must-haves as requirements

-Job descriptions with an endless list of requirements turn off candidates so it is better to separate your ‘wish list’ traits from ‘must-haves’ to avoid candidates form bouncing.
+Job descriptions with an endless list of requirements turn off candidates so it is better to separate your ‘wish list’ traits from ‘must-haves’ to avoid candidates from bouncing.

-Structure the Job Description to be easy to read
+Structure of the Job Description to be easy to read

 Follow the same writing rules as blog posts and articles, they are easier to read if they list the most important information and are full of bullet points, active verbs and short sentences.